Bird Names for Birds: Response

 On July 8, 2020, AOS president Kathy Martin announced that the society's leadership was developing "new society-level policies in our nomenclature", and that next steps would be formally announced during the 2020 edition of the society's annual conference.
 On August 7, 2020, NACC announced the decision to change the common name of Rhynchophanes mccownii from McCown's longspur to thick-billed longspur, as a literal translation of its genus name, Rhynchophanes, following a unanimous vote.
 The organizers of the Bird Names for Birds campaign welcomed the decision, but emphasized the need to address other 149 common bird names that they consider equally problematic.

-The topic has been covered by mainstream media outlets in the United States, and has been mocked by some conservative figures including Republican Senator Ted Cruz (R-TX), who tweeted on 16 June 2021:
+The topic has been covered by mainstream media outlets in the United States, and has been mocked by some conservative figures including Senator Ted Cruz (R-TX), who tweeted on 16 June 2021, "Why does WaPo think birds are racist?"

+In October 2023, the AOS announced that it was set to rename all bird species associated with individuals, aiming to eliminate names linked to figures with racist pasts.
+Aiming for more descriptive names based on habitat or physical features, the renaming process would involve public input, addressing concerns about isolation, and demeaning reminders of oppression in bird names.
+Over 100 avian species across the Americas would undergo this change, with the move eliciting mixed reactions within the birding community.

 Precedents

 Concerns about the legacy of eponyms in science have been raised in a variety of disciplines.
 Medical eponyms associated with Nazi human experimentation or Nazi politics have long fallen out of favor or have been selectively deprecated by the medical community.
 Since 2007, the Israel Medical Association Journal and European Neurology have maintained lists of eponyms honoring Nazis and their collaborators.
 Some physicians have argued the use of eponyms in the medical nomenclature should be discontinued altogether, while others have argued that such eponyms should be retained as "a means of conveying immortal dishonor."

 In 2015 the Swedish Ornithological Society completed its first global list of over 10,000 Swedish bird names and, through the process, decided to remove 10 potentially offensive names it had identified.

 The 2020 protests against racism further encouraged academic institutions and scholarly societies to remove potentially offensive references from journal names or academic prizes.
 In August 2020, NASA announced the decision to deprecate widely used nicknames for a number of astronomical objects, stating that "they are not only insensitive, but can be actively harmful."
 In a press release, the agency said that Eskimo is "widely viewed as a colonial term with a racist history, imposed on the Indigenous people of Arctic regions."
 The decision established that planetary nebula NGC 2392, historically known as the "Eskimo Nebula", among other astronomical objects, should be uniquely referred to by their catalog numbers.